nottrobin/robinwinslow.uk/_posts/2015-12-31-discipline.md

 - Learn the piano properly
 - Become a journalist on the side

-The problem is, at the moment I act on impulse.
+At the moment I act on impulse.
 Every now and then the impulse will flair up to start on something.
 Sometimes I add it to a todo list and then forget about it forever.
 Sometimes I start, get half-way through my task, and then drop it forever.

 Always the problem is I get distracted by something else I suddenly care about more.